lavanyagarg112/react-web-forum/README.md

 ### Installation

-1. Clone the repository: `git clone https://github.com/lavanyagarg112/threadtalk.git`
+1. Fork this repository and the backend repository
+2. Clone the forked frontend repository to run it on your system
+3. Navigate to the frontend repository: `cd threadtalk`
-2. Install dependencies: `bundle install` and `npm install`
+4. Install dependencies: `npm install`
-3. Navigate to backend repository: `cd react-web-forum`
+5. Navigate to backend repository: `cd react-web-forum`
+6. Initialise a new repository: `git init`
+7. Add remote repository: `git remote add origin <the url to the repo to clone forked repo>`
+8. Fetch main: `git fetch origin main`
+9. Checkout to main: `git checkout main`
+10. Install dependencies: `bundle install`
-4. Set up the database: `rails db:migrate`
+11. Set up the database: `rails db:migrate`
-5. Start the server: `rails s`
+12. Start the server: `rails s`
+13. Navigate back to frontend repository: `cd ..`
+14. Run the react application: `npm start`

 ## Usage